LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 Proactive Messaging 2.0 will automatically show existing skills from LiveEngage.
 The context of the initial outbound message will be part of the conversation transcript when the consumer responds.

 For Proactive 1.0, any skills you’d like to show on Proactive tool must be manually added.
 Please reach out to your account team and get the skill added.
 Once the skill is available to use, it will show up in the "skill" dropdown list on the proactive tool.
-On Proactive 1.0, the context of the initial outbound message will show up in the SmartConnect widget.
+On Proactive 1.0, the context of the initial outbound message will show up in the Voice-to-messaging widget.

 ## Reporting